Lab Guide: Adding a Module to a Collection

 • Make sure the checkbox for Ansible › Validation › Lint: Enabled is checked.

-• In the Ansible › Validation › Lint: Arguments field below, enter --fix.
-This tells the linter to automatically fix issues it finds.
+• Check the Ansible › Validation › Lint: Auto Fix On Save checkbox.
+This tells the linter to automatically fix issues when you save a file.

 Ansible Lint settings